.

 Using THC And CBD Together

-CBD produces a clear-headed and relaxing sensation without any psychoactive effects.
-This makes the cannabinoid more of a feasible option than THC for many anxiety sufferers.
-However, people can benefit from both cannabinoids at the same time.
+CBD could produce a clear-headed and relaxing sensation without any inhibiting psychoactive effects.
+Therefore, if users decide to try cannabis against anxiety, CBD is more of a feasible option than THC for many anxiety sufferers.
+However, people could potentially benefit from both cannabinoids at the same time.

 Some strains contain varying ratios of the two chemicals.
 CBD:THC ratios of 1:1 provide a balanced effect, whereas ratios of 8:1 or higher provide almost no psychoactive effects at all.
 Interestingly, CBD appears to block THC at the CB1 receptor[15], meaning it might help to reduce the intensity of THC.
 These findings suggest that those sensitive to THC might experience its benefits when using CBD at the same time.